 Electrical equipment used in the workplace must be maintained in a safe condition to meet the legal requirements of the Electricity at Work Regulations.
-PAT testing itself is not a legal requirement.
-It is just a method to identify if electrical equipment is safe to use or if maintenance is required.
+PAT testing itself is not a legal requirement, rather it is a procedure to identify if electrical equipment is safe to use or if maintenance is required.

 “As may be necessary to prevent danger, all systems shall be maintained so as to prevent, so far as is reasonably practicable, such danger”

 You can view the Electricity at Work Regulations on legislation.gov.uk.

 The regulations require you to do everything reasonably practicable to protect people from harm.
 This means balancing the level of risk against the measures needed to control that risk.
 The regulations however do not specify how this should be achieved.
 PAT testing is a recognised procedure for inspecting and testing electrical equipment to determine whether it is safe for continued use or if maintenance is required.
 Guidance on the procedures for PAT testing is provided by the Code of Practice for In-service Inspection and Testing of Electrical Equipment, published by the Institute of Engineering and Technology (IET).
 Following the Code of Practice is considered best practice, and by doing so you are likely to comply with the regulations.
 PAT testing does not necessarily need to be done by an electrician.
 The regulations require that the person is trained and competent.
 We run a one-day PAT testing course that is suitable for anyone looking to carry out the inspection and testing within the workplace.

 As well as The Electricity at Work Regulations, there is other legislation relevant to electrical maintenance: